Everything About Software Outsourcing in Latin America

 • Famous for: Carnival, football superstars, Amazon rainforest

 Brazil has been experiencing steady economic growth since 2010.
-As the biggest country in South America, Brazil has become itself a major global IT outsourcing center thanks to its nearshore location and numerous IT service providers.
+As the biggest country in South America, Brazil has become a major global IT outsourcing center thanks to its nearshore location and numerous IT service providers.

 The technical knowledge is supported by proficiency in English, which makes Brazil a strong competitor to Argentina.